studio-mizutama/Smooth/README.md

 ```
 *master* is clean branch. we only added OpenFX headers to `Util.h` and `Effect.cpp`, created `Makefile` and `.gitignore`.

-We tried something in *develop* branch.
-In this branch, we have compire error and could not to built.
+We did some editing in *develop* branch.
+In this branch, we have compile error and could not built.

 In *mock* branch, we are able to built with `make` command and install with `sudo make install` command,  DaVinci Resolve can read the plug-in with no error, correct GUI can be displayed, but it does not work.

-### How to built
+### How to build
 #### Usable After Effects plug-in
-In master branch, open `Mac/smooth.xcodeproj` and built.
+In master branch, open `Mac/smooth.xcodeproj` and build.

 #### OpenFX plug-in
 ```sh